 Reliable Permanent Birth Control

-Since you are reviewing this information I suspect you are considering vasectomy as a contraceptive option as well.
-Obviously, having a vasectomy is a very personal choice and at the same time one that affects others, that is your partner.
-Therefore I recommend you review this information, allow your partner to review this information, and discuss the risks, benefits and alternatives together.
-My goal is to make sure you are comfortable with your decision to have a vasectomy and for you to be comfortable with the procedure before you have it done.
+Reviewing this information, I suspect you are also considering vasectomy as a contraceptive option.
+Having a vasectomy is a very personal choice and, at the same time, one that affects others, that is, your partner.
+Therefore I recommend you review this information, allow your partner to review this information, and discuss the risks, benefits, and alternatives together.
+My goal is to make sure you are comfortable with your decision to have a vasectomy and to be comfortable with the procedure before you have it done.
 I believe the best way to meet that goal is to provide you with as much information as possible and answer all your questions.
-I encourage your partner to attend your consultation as well as this allows me to answer their questions also.
+I encourage your partner to attend your consultation as well, as this also allows me to answer their questions.

 The most common questions that are asked are:

 - What is a vasectomy (how is it done)?